Most of us sleep a third of our life away. Most of us also spend a third of our life at work.

-May we get a right view of this life today and be anxiously waiting on the Lord for the glorious day when we are forever in heaven.
+May we get a right view of this life today and be anxiously waiting on the Lord for the glorious day when we will be in heaven forever.